 Our compensation committee, comprised entirely of independent directors, is responsible for overseeing our compensation philosophy and operates under a written charter.
-Among other things, the role of our compensation committee is to seek to ensure that compensation decisions represent sound fiscal policy and enable us to attract and motivate qualified personnel, review and approve the compensation of executives other than our Chief Executive Officer, and recommend to the board of directors the compensation of the Chief Executive Officer and the board of directors.
-As necessary, and if deemed appropriate by our compensation committee, the compensation committee may also make recommendations to the full board of directors for approval of certain compensation decisions relating to our named executive officers.
+Among other things, the role of our compensation committee is to seek to ensure that compensation decisions represent sound fiscal policy and enable us to attract and motivate qualified personnel, review and approve the compensation of executives other than our Chief Executive Officer, and recommend to the board of directors the compensation committee may also make recommendations to the full board of directors for approval of certain compensation decisions relating to our named executive officers.
 The board of directors retains authority to approve the compensation of our Chief Executive Officer, upon recommendation by the compensation committee.